fsheik/react-json-editor-ajrm/CONTRIBUTING.md

 > Please make sure to provide confirmation to any answers / solutions provided to an issue or inquiry in a timely manner.
 We expect a confirmation within 48 hours time.
 A thumbs up reaction will do.
 We volunteer our time to review inquiries to the best of our abbility in a timely manner.
 We expect the same kind of courtesy from those that approach us with inquiries but most importantly this is done to prevent resolved issues to remain open and stack.
 Any issues we consider to be resolved but lack confirmation will be closed automatically.

 # How to suggest a feature or enhancement
-If you find yourself wishing for a feature that doesn't exist in RJEA, you are probably not alone.
+If you find yourself wishing for a feature that doesn't exist in RJI, you are probably not alone.
 There are bound to be others out there with similar needs.
-The proper way to do it is to open up a new issue [here](https://github.com/AndrewRedican/react-json-editor-ajrm/issues).
+The proper way to do it is to open up a new issue [here](https://github.com/fsheik/react-json-ide/issues).
 Please make sure to check the list of existing feature requests to avoid duplication.

 # Code review process
 This is the checklist that I try to go through for every single pull request that I get.
 If you're wondering why it takes so long for me to accept pull requests, this is why.